lyushisyan/lyushisyan.github.io/_posts/2026-06-20-normal-umklapp-collective-heat-flow.md

 \hbar\boldsymbol q_\lambda n_\lambda.
 $$

-It is a conserved quantity associated with discrete translational symmetry.
+This crystal-momentum moment is conserved by Normal processes in an ideal periodic crystal.
+Umklapp scattering, defects, boundaries, and coupling to other subsystems can relax it.
 It should not be confused with the mechanical momentum of the entire crystal, which also includes the motion of the lattice and its center of mass.

 The heat current is a different moment of the distribution: